 How I met the challenge: Used Gephi to visualize citation networks in digital humanities research, including via Mallet-based topic modeling data.

-Thinking and doing human-computer interaction for almost 10 years.
+Thinking and doing human-computer interaction for 10+ years.
 I'm trained in HCI (human-computer interaction) and information science via a master's degree from the University of Michigan School of Information, where I designed, ran, and analyzed a formal user study looking at what small design changes to scholarly archives and digital editions would open these interfaces to public audiences.

 Successfully argued for, designed, and defended a unique literature dissertation with zero written chapters: design, code, usertesting, and blogging around the Infinite Ulysses social reading platform accepted as the full critical work they were.
 Showcased strong project design and management skills: getting buy-in across my university, completing a unique project in the minimum possible time, parlaying an extremely non-traditional project into a tenure-track professorship.
 I blogged my design research and technical challenges twice monthly, and authored a whitepaper discussing design process and product during the month before its defense.
 Now authoring a hybrid print/digital/code repository handbook for others pursuing digital dissertations!

 Committed to universal design and accessibility; I helped develop a WordPress plugin to convert posts to Braille output as part of the Making the Digital Humanities More Open team, and I wrote a patch for the browser-grayscaling issue with the WordPress Accessibility plugin that was incorporated into the plugin with version 1.2.9.
 I'm now working on a model for co-evolving library archival, DH, and publishing work to be actively diverse, inclusive, and accessible.
 I'm also leading work on a code of conduct specific to online digital humanities spaces.

 Blogging what I've learned so that others can get started using Gephi for information visualization or other advice like how to do digital work as a humanities graduate student.
 I wrote a peer-reviewed lesson on creating your own Jekyll professional website at The Programming Historian, and I afterwards joined The Programming Historian's editorial team as an editor and ombudsperson.
 I'm skilled at translating technical language into public-friendly text.